dogmaticdev/IRON/README.md

 `Memory: param1`

 # "`" and "~"
-Like the open and close pairs, the backtick represents open and "~" represents closed.
+Like the open and close pairs, the backtick represents open and the tilde represents closed.
 There were no more sane ascii keys so I just picked these.
-The back tick saves the source read pointer into a variable, and the tilde "~" moves the source memory pointer to the saved one.
+The back tick saves the source read pointer into a variable, and the tilde moves the source memory pointer to the saved one.
 So if you wanted to move back to a word after doing "+" you can do it with this.
 Ex: "turn 8bit param1"
 `Variable: turn`